0xafraidoftime/0xafraidoftime/README.md

 F-117 Nighthawk Arc Phase - 1 Initiated

-Log update for January 27th 2026
+The ultrathink log update for January 30th 2026

 If you wanna collab for hackathons, hit me up on X, linkedin, or discord :)